 On January 1, 2017, the Group deconsolidated one of the major subsidiaries, Sinsin Renewable Investment Limited ("Sinsin") due to loss of control and recognized the investment in Sinsin on the carrying amount of \$69,606.
 Both the Group and the former shareholders of Sinsin, Sinsin Europe Solar Asset Limited Partnership and Sinsin Solar Capital Limited Partnership (collectively, the "Sinsin Group"), failed to fulfill the obligation under the share sale and purchase agreement of Sinsin, which led to that both parties filed petitions to each other.
 The petitions directly affected the Group's ability to effectively control Sinsin and make any direct management decisions or have any direct impact on Sinsin's polices, operations or assets without the agreement of Sinsin Group.
 On October 29, 2020, an arbitration decision was made that the Group will need to pay the unpaid consideration of EUR 38,054, together with interest at 6% accruing from November 20, 2015 on half of the unpaid consideration and from June 30, 2016 on the remaining half of the unpaid consideration to the date of eventual payment.
 The Group will also need to pay the legal and litigation fees incurred by Sinsin of EUR 1,385.
 The Group intended to vigorously pursue all legal remedies available to the Group.
 (See Note 23(b)).
-As of December 31, 2020, and 2019, investment in Sinsin was \$69,606, and there was no impairment provision for the three years ended December 31, 2020, 2019 and 2018.
+As of December 31, 2020, 2019 and 2018.
 Consideration payable, including accrued interest and litigation fees payable, was \$62,114 and \$54,000 as of December 31, 2020 and 2019, respectively.
-The interest expense accrued on the unpaid consideration was appendent of the unpaid consideration fees payable, was \$2,605, \$2,563, and \$2,398 for the three years ended December 31, 2020, 2019, and 2018, respectively.
+The interest expense accrued on the unpaid consideration was a consideration fees may all the three years ended December 31, 2020, 2019 and 2018, respectively.